galaxyproject/galaxy-hub/src/DevNewsBriefs/2012_03_12/index.md

 2) Load proprietary datatypes from installed tool shed repositories before the datatypes in the Galaxy distribution are loaded.
 We do this because the distribution includes some extremely generic sniffers (e.g., text,xml) which will catch pretty much anything, making it impossible for proprietary sniffers to be used.
 Proprietary datatypes contained in installed repositories are loaded in order of oldest installation first, followed by next oldest installation, etc. In handling conflicts (2 different datatypes that use the same extension), the rule is that a datatype currently being loaded will always override a conflicting datatypes that was previously loaded.
 Since datatypes defined in Galaxy's datatypes_conf.xml file are loaded last, they will override conflicts that may occur if tool shed repositories that contained datatypes were installed.
 If a new tool shed repository is being installed into a running Galaxy instance, conflicting datatypes will not override those currently in the datatypes registry.

 ## Tool shed related fixes in Galaxy

 1) Fix for rendering the page that allows you to select a tool section in which to include tools contained in a repository installed from a tool shed where the tool panel includes tool section labels.
 2) Load empty tool sections into the in-memory tool_panel dictionary, just don't display them in the tool panel.

 <br />
 <br />
 # New & Updated Tools

 *Many tools have been recently upgraded.
-Please review* [/Admin/Config/Tool Dependencies](/Admin/Config/Tool Dependencies) *for these and other recently updated Tool Dependencies.
+Please review* [Admin/Config/Tool Dependencies](/src/Admin/Config/Tool Dependencies/index.md) *for these and other recently updated Tool Dependencies.
 Please see * [Galaxy's Main Tool Shed](http://toolshed.g2.bx.psu.edu/) * for additional new tools.*
 * **RNA-Seq Tools**
   * Added **[CuffMerge](http://cufflinks.cbcb.umd.edu/)** version 1.0.0
     * Requires helper script: **gtf_to_sam** version 1.3.0